-I chat with a series of friends and co-creators about projects that have put in place the structures that help people embody a sense of meaning and purpose in their life.
+I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 My background is in project management and I specialised in creating environments where people and teams can thrive.
 James is an executive coach who is passionate about helping people find or create their perfect job.